chandlerNick/BerlinWeatherTimeSeriesAnalysis/README.md

 # Times Series Analysis (& Forecasting) of Weather Data

+# For Data Science workflow and Applications

+Use the weather time series data Theo collected.

+- Fine tune the lag-llama (also compare out of box perf)
+- Train LSTM for univariate TS w/ HPO

+## Preliminary Analysis

 Here I experiment with some time series analysis methods on weather data from a friend's at home weather station in Berlin.

 The sources I reference for the methods and notes are: